The university is now organised into eight teaching schools, with each school responsible for ongoing research programs.

 The school runs the largest undergraduate nursing program in Western Australia.
-The school offers a diverse and exciting mix of courses that are developed in consultation with industry groups and combine the latest theory with hands-on, practical experiences.
+A diverse and exciting mix of courses is offered to students, with courses being developed in consultation with industry groups and combining the latest theory with hands-on, practical experiences.

 Recognised nationally and internationally for the quality of its graduates, WAAPA provides the most comprehensive range of performing arts training in Australia.
 Employing world-class staff, the school enjoys state-of-the-art performance and teaching facilities.